 Muscles worked: Transverse abdominis, lower rectus abdominis Level: Intermediate

-The medicine ball under your hands creates instability a flat floor doesn’t — your core has to stabilize before the knee drive even starts.
+The medicine ball under your hands creates instability a flat floor doesn’t.
+Your core has to stabilize before the knee drive even starts, which increases transverse abdominis demand throughout the set.

 How to do it:

-- High plank, both hands gripping the medicine ball on the floor
+- High plank position, both hands gripping the medicine ball on the floor

 - Drive your right knee toward your chest, pause, return